rohitg00/DevOpsCommunity/README.md

 <img src="assets/cover.png" />
 DevOps/SRE community is for those folks who are trying to learn or explore DevOps with the help of experienced professionals.
 Opportunities are open to share.

-Check out our [notion document](https://bit.ly/devopscommunity) and [DevOps Community](https://twitter.com/i/communities/1523681883384549376) on twitter for more.
+Check out our [website](https://devopscommunity.in) and [DevOps Community](https://twitter.com/i/communities/1523681883384549376) on twitter for more.

 * This repository is complete Open-Source.
 * Goal is to create DevOps awareness and share the free resource.